Amr-Haridy/Amr-Haridy/README.md

 - 🌠 Investigating Quantum Gravity concepts as a potential bridge between General Relativity and Quantum Mechanics.
 - 🕳️ Exploring Sub-Planckian frameworks aimed at addressing singularity behavior in black holes and cosmological models.
-- ⚛️ Studying potential pathways toward unifying gravity with:
+- ⚛️ Studying potential pathways toward unifying gravity with other fundamental forces.
 - 🧮 Developing computational simulations using Python and AI-assisted research methodologies.

 ## 🧬 Bioinformatics & Computational Biology